 Beth Shalom Congregation

-Shabbat Services for Friday, September 17 and Saturday, September 18
+Shabbat Services on Friday, October 15 and Saturday, October 16

 Services are led by Rabbi Grossman and Cantor Apt.
 For Saturday services, please keep scrolling until you reach Saturday registration.

 Everyone is welcome to attend!
 See the FAQs for more information.

 Advanced registration is required for all attendees.
 Upon arrival, a greeter will check you in.
 If you need any special accommodations, please e-mail the synagogue office at [email protected].

 See the FAQs about requesting an aliyah, an El Malei memorial prayer for a loved one, or to register a student to lead a closing prayer.